 Using the Observe, Orient, Decide and Act (OODA)decision-making model and working closely with key members of VHA’s Incident Command Team (ICT), this project will review and summarize the activities of key working groups and the impact on point-of-care staff.
 A final report will be presented to the VHA senior management team to inform future pandemic response.

-Centre for Research Excellence in Occupation Disease and Disorders (CREOD) – Factors influencing Facial Protective Equipment use by Homecare Workers during the 2020 COVID-19 Pandemic; partnership with University of Toronto
+Centre for Research Expertise in Occupation Disease (CREOD) – Factors influencing Facial Protective Equipment use by Homecare Workers during the 2020 COVID-19 Pandemic; partnership with University of Toronto

 Literature review and questionnaire development to provide the evidence-based foundation for ongoing work in this important area of study where we will examine the use of facial protective equipment by home care workers during the COVID-19 pandemic.